 They need freedom, creativity, and acceptance!

-In a 2019 report, Gallup investigated the extent to which creativity is fostered in the classroom, its value, relevant obstacles, and technology’s role.
+In a 2019 report, Gallup investigated the extent to which classrooms foster creativity, its value, relevant obstacles, and technology’s role.
 Their results showed that:

-- Creativity in the classroom yields positive outcomes for students, outcomes which are further magnified when teachers use technology to its full potential.
+- Creativity in the classroom yields positive outcomes for students, & teachers can magnify these outcomes by using technology to its full potential.

-- Technology’s use in the classroom is frequently limited to activities that are less creative (in other words, its full potential is not utilized).
+- Technology’s use in the classroom has limits when it comes to creative activities (in other words, teachers are not utilizing its full potential).

-- A culture that’s supportive and collaborative combined with training and the freedom to try new things are major factors in helping teachers bring creativity to the classroom.
+- A supportive and collaborative culture combined with training and the freedom to try new things are major factors in helping teachers bring creativity to the classroom.

 Creative intelligence is dynamic, and so are we

-Sir Ken Robinson states, ‘’creative intelligence is dynamic, it’s diverse and it’s distinct.’’
+‘’Creative intelligence is dynamic, it’s diverse and it’s distinct,’’ Sir Ken Robinson states.

-As such, he goes on to discuss the way in which creativity is bred from the interaction of viewing the world in different ways.
-When I heard this, I started thinking about the irony that,: as our society becomes more accepting and open to seeing each other in diverse ways, educators have become somewhat less open to students thinking in different ways.
+As such, he discusses the way in which one’s ability to view the world in several ways breeds creativity.
+When I heard this, I started thinking about the irony that, as our society becomes more tolerant of seeing each other in diverse ways, educators have become somewhat less open to students thinking in different ways.

-From a young age, many children are taught to think in dichotomous ways: right vs. wrong.
+Often, we teach children, from a young age, to think in dichotomous ways: right vs. wrong.

-Now, as technology continues to surge, students are urged to view their educational journey as a list of checkpoints.
-Rather than teaching students to think for themselves and value novel ideas and thoughts, traditional teaching methods almost rewire students to think inside of the box.
-With the magnified importance of standardized tests and STEM, many educators now encourage students to go through the schooling system, checking off boxes as they go:
+Now, as technology continues to surge, we urge students to view their educational journey as a list of checkpoints.
+Rather than teaching students to think for themselves and value their unique ideas, traditional teaching methods almost rewire students to think inside of the box.
+Furthermore, with the magnified importance of standardized tests and STEM, educators now encourage students to go through the school, checking off boxes as they go: